Categories

 However challenging or uncertain life is, he will be there inviting us to go out to meet him.
 Each year the challenges we face seem to become more daunting, leaving us more aware of our fragility.
 Yet however difficult our lives are, the risen Christ is there calling us.

-The grieving Mary of Magdala found the courage to go out in the dark of the early morning to meet him.
-She discovered a joy she never expected or dreamt of.
-He invites us to follow her so we too can discover and rejoice in his presence, and to carry his love to our needy world.
+He invites us to follow Mary of Magdala out into the dark of the early morning to meet him, to rejoice in his presence and to carry his love to our needy world.

 As we begin to move through Eastertide where is the Risen Christ inviting you to go out and meet him?